Performer and Music Instructor

 Since moving to Chicago, Hope has become the accordion player for the punk/absurdist marching band, Mucca Pazza.
 She continues her piano study under Andy Schumm of the Chicago Cellar Boys, specifically learning the stride piano style of the 1920s and 1930s.

-Hope manages and composes for her band Silbo Gomero (electronic indie/pop duo) and her alter-ego, Serepta (electronic indie/pop solo).
+Hope manages and composes for their band Silbo Gomero (electronic indie/pop duo) and their alter-ego, Serepta (electronic indie/pop solo).

 When she's not busy with practicing, performances and rehearsals, Hope works as a ballet accompanist, a music transcriber and private piano/accordion instructor.
 With over 15 years of teaching experience, she has worked with students as young as five and as old as seventy.
 Hope’s approach to teaching and music making aims to be inclusive, to be encouraging to each unique individual, and to highlight the interconnectedness of us all.